Cyfrin/aderyn/CONTRIBUTING.md

 2. Run `bacon` at the root
 3. Press
   * `t` for tests
   * `r` for generating a report on contract-playground.
-Shorthand for `cargo prep --cfg`
+Shorthand for `cargo prep -n playground`
   * `a` for generating all reports.
 Shorthand for `cargo prep --all --parallel`
   * `Alt-b` or `⌥-b` (Option-B on Mac) for "blessing" the PR.
 Shorthand for `cargo blesspr`